Language:

 Changing the Mouse Pointer Appearance

 To change the appearance of the mouse pointer in your recording, click Effects >> Mouse Pointer.
 Change the system mouse pointer or choose a mouse pointer from the provided dropdown list.
-You can opt to use a custom pointer of your choice by specifying the path of the cursor file.
+You can opt to use a custom pointer by specifying the path of the cursor file.

 Highlighting Mouse Movements and Mouse Clicks